 In 2022 I gave a public lecture on the Italian naturalist philosopher and 'libertine' Giulio-Cesare Vanini, at his home town of Taurisano.
 Television coverage of the event, which was hosted by the mayor, can be found at: https://www.youtube.com/watch?v=dFg39rgjrMg&t=145s

 I serve on the committee for the Society for Early Modern French Studies (SEMFS) as Media and Publicity Officer (since 2017).

 In 2019 I was awarded a European Network Fund as part of the University of Exeter's Global Strategy.
 This grant was used to establish research links with the University of Copenhagen's Centre for Privacy Studies by leading a delegation to the Centre's inaugural conference, and by hosting a workshop for delegates from the Centre in Exeter in the summer of 2019.

 I have won multiple awards and commendations for my teaching, and currently convene three modules across all undergraduate levels.
 My teaching reflects my general interest in 17th-century French literature and history, and incorporates the latest findings from my research.
 I also teach French language at all undergraduate levels.
-I have received a number of 'Above and Beyond' awards for my teaching, and in 2019 I was a nominee for 'Best Teacher / Academic' at the Students' Guild Teaching Awards.
+I have received a number of 'Above and Beyond' awards for my teaching, and was nominated for 'Best Teacher / Academic' at the Students' Guild Teaching Awards in 2019 and 2021.
 I welcome supervision enquiries for prospective final-year dissertations, Master’s dissertations, or PhD supervision for projects within my historical period of interest.